HackYourFuture/UsingAPIs-assignment-week1/README.md

 node ex1.js
 ```

 > Tip: You can use autocompletion in your terminal to quickly find the exercise files.
-Start typing `ex` and then press the Tab key to see the available options.
+Start typing `node ex1` and then press the Tab key to let the terminal complete the file name with `.js` for you.

 ### Running Unit Tests